alttch/rmodbus/README.md

 ### Single-threaded apps

-Single-threaded applications can gain +60% speed boost by removing Modbus context mutex.
+Single-threaded applications can gain up to +60-100% speed boost by removing Modbus context mutex.
 This can be performed by running "make switch-nostd-single" and replacing mutex with a fake one.
 For the compatibility, the context still need to be "unlocked", however the fake mutex does this instantly and without any CPU overhead.

 ## Modbus client